Itele: Education

 The source of orthodox education in Itele was primarily Christian missionary-based.
 The first set of schools were set up by the Anglican and Catholic missions, respectively.
 Initially, St. John's Anglican Primary School was established by the Anglican mission early in 1898, and St. Francis School was established afterwards.
 The town has actually evolved in terms of educational institutions as it can now boast of many of them, both publicly owned and government controlled schools, even now a university.
 First of its kind in Ogun East Senatorial District.
 The main secondary school in the town is Itele High School, established in 1978, which is a community school administered by the state government.
-There is also Louisville Girls High School, an affluent privately owned girls-only secondary school which was founded in the late 1990s.
 However, On March 15, 2015, the Federal Executive Council chaired by the then vice-president of Nigeria Namadi Sambo of the Federal Government of Nigeria approved the establishment of Hallmark University, Ijebu-Itele, a privately owned tertiary institution.